olatara/angular-app/README.md

 This contains a standard build specification file.
 When this is run the CodeBuild is triggered which will build the code in the repository.

-Line 11 REPOSITORY_URI=513836189211.dkr.ecr.us-east-1.amazonaws.com/angular-app is referencing an ecr cluster.
+*Line 11: REPOSITORY_URI=513836189211.dkr.ecr.us-east-1.amazonaws.com/angular-app is referencing an ecr cluster.
-This ideally will be changed to another created ECR cluster URI for this to work.
+This ideally will be changed to another created ECR cluster URI for this to work.*

 `Running the teerraform CODE will create and Output an ECR  URL which can be updated here.`